-- Ensured the region's Long-Range Planning process addresses the federal transportation planning factors. - Travel Demand Model is maintained and updated. - Coordinated all model improvement/update efforts with the Iowa DOT, Office of Systems Planning (as needed). - Updated DMATS LRTP with regional Freight Plan - Updated the Tri State Trail Plan and work to integrate the metropolitan bicycle and pedestrian facilities with regional and statewide plans and facilities. - Help in developing and maintaining evacuation plan for the DMATS area for the future (as needed). - Continue to work on planning elements issues of the DMATS 2045 LRTP and create annual performance measures report. - Continued to work with DOT staff in developing safety performance measures and adaptation of MPO safety targets Bridge and Pavement conditions on the National Highway Systems (NHS) and Freight performance on the NHS. - Collect Parcel data for DMATS 2050 Model - Create Transportation Analysis Zones (TAZ) for DMATS 2050 Model - Develop transportation Network for DMATs 2050 Model
+- Ensured the region's Long-Range Planning process addresses the federal transportation planning factors. - Travel Demand Model is maintained and updated. - Coordinated all model improvement/update efforts with the Iowa DOT, Systems Planning Bureau (as needed). - Continue to work on planning elements issues of the DMATS 2045 LRTP and create annual performance measures report. - Continued to work with DOT staff in developing safety performance measures and adaptation of MPO safety targets Bridge and Pavement conditions on the National Highway Systems (NHS) and Freight performance on the NHS. - Base year and future year Parcel data for DMATS 2050 Model is completed - Base year and future year Transportation Analysis Zones (TAZ) for DMATS 2050 Model are completed - Base year and future year transportation Network for DMATs 2050 Model is completed